Envirometrix/PredictiveSoilMapping/main.md

 spectrophotometers are just beginning to become available.
 These may soon support fast, efficient and accurate characterization of many soil physical and chemical attributes directly in the field.
-Other field instruments such as ground penetrating radar, electrical conductivity and gamma ray spectroscopy are also becoming increasingly available and useful.
+Other field instruments such as ground penetrating radar [@gerber2010applicability], electrical conductivity and gamma ray spectroscopy [@rouze2017understanding] are also becoming increasingly available and useful.
 Field sensors for monitoring soil moisture and soil temperature in real time and transmitting these data to a central location are also becoming increasingly common and affordable to deploy.
+Portable MIR scanners achieve almost the same accuracy as laboratories [@s18040993].
 Simple field description protocols based on using mobile phones to crowdsource a set of basic observations and measurements could enable massive public participation in collecting new field data.

-Recent developments in the use of new, rapid and accurate pharmaceutical grade analytical devices have reduced the costs of typical laboratory analyses dramatically, while, at the same time, significantly improving on reproducibility and accuracy [@ShepherdWalsh2007JNIS].
+Recent developments in the use of new, rapid and accurate pharmaceutical grade analytical devices have reduced the costs of typical laboratory analyses dramatically, while, at the same time, significantly improving on reproducibility and accuracy [@shepherd2002development; @ShepherdWalsh2007JNIS].
 A modern soil laboratory now entails making use of mid and near infrared spectrophotometers, X-ray diffraction and X-Ray diffusion and laser based particle size analysis.
-Using these new instruments, it has been demonstrated that total costs for running a complete set of common soil analyses on a full soil profile can be reduced from a current cost of US\$ 2,000 to as little as US\$ 2–10 per profile [@ShepherdWalsh2007JNIS].
+Using these new instruments, it has been demonstrated that total costs for running a complete set of common soil analyses on a full soil profile can be reduced from a current cost of US\$ 2,000 to as little as US\$ 2–10 per profile [@ShepherdWalsh2007JNIS; @ViscarraRossel2016198].
 This reduction in cost, along with the associated improvement in reproducibility is a game changer.
 It makes it, once again, feasible and affordable to consider taking new field soil samples and analyzing them